Baytek Agile Analytics

 Dashboard

 The primary workspace.
-Shows sprint health KPIs, completion percentage, WIP count, days remaining, an inline Monte Carlo forecast, a velocity mini chart, and a role-based playbook with tailored guidance for Scrum Masters, Engineering Managers, Agile Coaches, and Delivery Leads.
+Shows a 0-100 Team Health composite score across completion, pace, quality, freshness, and WIP, plus completion percentage, WIP count, days remaining, an inline Monte Carlo forecast, and a role-based playbook with tailored guidance for Scrum Masters, Engineering Managers, Agile Coaches, and Delivery Leads.

 Live Stats